 \section{Introduction}

-Linear equations appear widely in applied problems such as partial differential equations and numerical optimization.
-In physically relevant problems, one usually needs to compute some physical quantity $v$ such as temperature distribution and fluid velocity.
+Linear equations appear widely in applied problems such as partial differential equations (PDEs) and numerical optimization.
+In physical problems, one usually needs to compute some physical quantity, such as temperature distribution and fluid velocity.
 Let us suppose the problem is addressed in a $d$-dimensional domain $\Omega\subset\mathbb{R}^d$, in which a grid $\Gamma$ is set up.
-A grid function $u$ on $\Gamma$ is thereafter introduced to approximate $v$.
-Then after using special discretization on the problem, $u$ is computed through the following system of linear equations,
+A grid function $u$ on $\Gamma$ is thereafter introduced to approximate the physical quantity.
+Then after using a spatial discretization on the problem, $u$ is computed through the following system of linear equations,